Asymptotics of uniformly random lozenge tilings of polygons. Gaussian free field: Asymptotics of the kernel

 \subsection{Asymptotics of the kernel in the bulk}

-Our aim in this subsection is to write an exact asymptotic expansion of the kernel $K(x_1,n_1;x_2,n_2)$ (\ref{K_asymptotics_after_transform}) when the two points $(x_1,n_1)$ and $(x_2,n_2)$ are in the bulk of the system (i.e., they behave as in (\ref{chi_1_chi_2_regime}) and $(\chi_j,\eta_j)\in\D$) and are sufficiently far from each other.
-The technique of getting such an expansion involves only ``local'' properties of the double contour integral formula (\ref{K_asymptotics_after_transform}) for the kernel (in contrast to some considerations of \S \ref{sub:estimating_the_single_integral}), and mainly follows the approach of \cite{Ferrari2008} and \cite{Duits2011GFF}.
+Our aim in this subsection is to write an exact asymptotic expansion of the kernel $K(x_1,n_1;x_2,n_2)$ (\ref{Kasymptoticsaftertransform}) when the two points $(x_1,n_1)$ and $(x_2,n_2)$ are in the bulk of the system [i.e., they behave as in (\ref{chi1chi2regime}) and $(\chi _j,\eta_j)\in\D$] and are sufficiently far from each other.
+The technique of getting such an expansion involves only ``local'' properties of the double contour integral formula (\ref {Kasymptoticsaftertransform}) for the kernel (in contrast to some considerations of Section~\ref{subestimatingthesingleintegral}), and mainly follows the approach of \citet{Ferrari2008} and \citet{Duits2011GFF}.

-\begin{proposition} Fix (sufficiently small) $\delta>0$ and a compact $\D_c\Subset\D$.
-Uniformly in $(x_j,n_j)$ ($j=1,2$) with $\left(\frac{x_j}{N},\frac{n_j}{N}\right)\in\D_c$, such that $\|(x_1,n_1)-(x_2,n_2)\|\ge N^{\frac{1}{2}+\delta}$, we have the following expansion:
+\begin{proposition} Fix (sufficiently small) $\delta>0$ and a compact $\D_c\subset\D$.
+Uniformly in $(x_j,n_j)$ ($j=1,2$) with $ (\frac{x_j}{N},\frac {n_j}{N} )\in\D_c$, such that $\|(x_1,n_1)-(x_2,n_2)\|\ge N^{{1}/{2}+\delta}$, we have the following expansion:

-The branches of the square roots $(\pm S_j''(\cdots))^{\frac12}$ above are chosen in accordance with the directions of the $w$ and $z$ contours in the double integral in (\ref{K_asymptotics_after_transform}) at points $\om_1$, $\omb_1$, and $\om_2$, $\omb_2$, respectively (see (\ref{K_expansion_new_variables}) in the proof). \end{proposition} \begin{proof} Observe that the contribution from the single integral in (\ref{K_asymptotics_after_transform}) given in Proposition \ref{prop:single_integral_estimate} is asymptotically negligible in comparison with the desired expansion (\ref{K_expansion}).
-Thus, it suffices to consider only the double contour integral in~(\ref{K_asymptotics_after_transform}):
+The branches of the square roots $(\pm S_j''(\cdots))^{1/2}$ above are chosen in accordance with the directions of the $w$ and $z$ contours in the double integral in (\ref {Kasymptoticsaftertransform}) at points $\om_1$, $\omb_1$ and $\om _2$, $\omb_2$, respectively; see (\ref{Kexpansionnewvariables}) in the proof. \end{proposition}